 1 cup brown rice, rinsed under cold water

 fresh parsley to garnish (3 tablespoons)

 3) Remove lid, stir to incorporate any veggies that are floating on top.
 The chicken should be intact but easily shredded with a fork.
 Add brown rice, stir and put the lid on.
-Cook on high about 1 hour, until the rice is softened and the liquid is mostly absorbed.
+Cook on high about 45 minutes, until the rice is soft.

 4) To serve, portion into bowls, add a squeeze of fresh lemon, a few cracks of pepper, pinch of salt and a sprinkling of fresh parsley.
 Enjoy!